 True or false questions are really just multiple-choice questions with two options.
 These require learners to pick between the two options to demonstrate their understanding of facts and information.

-These questions should only really be used to test at the lowest level (Remember).
+These questions should only really be used to test learning objectives at the lowest level (Remember).
 At higher levels, a true/false question will not give adequate and reliable results.

 - They can test lots of types of content.

 - They can be too easy: there is a 50/50 guess rate.